davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-09-kona-diaries-2015-day-13-race-week-tuesday-the-parade-of-nations.md

 This place is truly crazy during Ironman week.

-Within a couple of minutes we made our first stop for some 'SOS' sportsdrink.
+Within a couple of minutes we made our first stop for some 'SOS' sports drink.
 Even though we were laden with some cold Powerade that I had in the fridge we felt obliged to chat and have a drink with the folk who are promoting their goods on the street.

 ![DCIM108GOPRO](/images/2015/20151006-0017815.jpg)